 - Highest Fuel Economy available in USA in 1976: 41 mpg highway, 29 mpg city

-The STD B210 was rushed into sale in 1975 a few months after the model year started (prior to this, only DX and GX models were available).
+The Standard B210 was rushed into sale in May 1975 (prior to this, only DX and GX models were available) as a low-cost sale leader.
 Then a couple of months later the Honey Bee debuted as a US-only special dealer model.